To love or not to love an alcoholic? That is the question. The answer, however, may not seem so clear.

 In fact, codependency is void of love for self or others, as the actions of an individual struggling with codependent are typically selfishly motivated.
 Ensuring that they are not abandoned, alone, rejected or scorned and in efforts to seek approval and validation, codependent family members convince themselves that enabling actions equate to love.
 They will literally “love” an alcoholic to death.

-It’s a harsh truth, but it is truth.
+It is a harsh truth, but it's the truth.

 As a result, to truly love an active alcoholic, you must leave them.
 Give them time to be alone.

 Of course, there are those (even a highly published few) who would argue that it is vital to continue to love an alcoholic despite their behaviors, toxic effects on others and self-destructive path.
 But, leaving someone to their own devices isn’t about lacking love for them.
 It is about realizing their need to see the cost of the untreated disease.

 Think of it like a child throwing a temper tantrum.
 What happens when you engage or give in?
 The child wins, and the temper tantrums become a constant tool to get their way.
 The same is said for the irrational behaviors and thought processes that accompany active addiction.

 Giving in to an alcoholic’s demands to stay (whether they’re wrapped in tears or coated in anger) will only serve to perpetuate the disease.
 Walk away, and let them sit with themselves for a while, without distractions, targets for projection or rescue.
 Sometimes, it’s their only hope for recovery.